AugurProject/docs/docs/v2/contract-overview.md

 The Augur contract is the first contract in any deployment and serves as:

-* The central registry for singleton contracts
+* The central registry for singleton contracts.
-* The central authority for which contracts are considered “legitimate” Augur members as opposed to external contracts
+* The central authority for which contracts are considered “legitimate,” trusteded, Augur core contracts as opposed to external contracts.
-* A global contract per deployment for logging, token transfers, and limits on market creation end times
+* A global contract per deployment for logging, token transfers, and limits on market creation end times.

 ### Deployment